-In this article we will review for you what we believe to be the best coffee scales for the home brewer in 2021.
+In this article, we will review and recommend what we believe to be the best coffee scale for the home brewer in 2021.

-If you are already convinced and just want our recommendation then basically we think that the single best set of coffee scales on the market is the stylish Acaia Pearl.
+If you simply want our recommendation, then we think that the single best coffee scale on the market is the stylish Acaia Pearl 2021.
 While it doesn’t come cheap, this scale is the gold standard for specialty coffee scales.
-These are an incredibly accurate set of scales made specifically for the coffee industry with a a stack of amazing features as well as bluetooth capability.
+It is an incredibly accurate coffee scale specifically made for the coffee industry with a stack of impressive features and Bluetooth capability.

 Why should you invest a in Coffee Scale?